Brent0423/SkiResortFinder/readme.md

-# Ski Resort Finder
+# USA Ski Resort Ranker

-Welcome to Ski Resort Finder, your ultimate Flask-based web application for discovering and comparing ski resorts based on up-to-date snow conditions.
+Welcome to USA Ski Resort Ranker, your ultimate Flask-based web application for discovering and comparing ski resorts based on up-to-date snow conditions.
 This tool is perfect for planning your next ski trip or just exploring options for future snowy adventures.

 ## Table of Contents